Testing for >1000 conditions using your DNA

 Counselling

-Asked Questions
+Frequently Asked Questions

 What’s the difference between basic and advanced NIPT?

 Basic NIPT screens for the three most common chromosomal conditions: Down’s syndrome (Trisomy 21), Edwards’ syndrome (Trisomy 18), and Patau’s syndrome (Trisomy 13).
 Advanced NIPT includes everything in the basic test, but can also check for sex chromosome conditions, some rare genetic deletions (called microdeletions), and can tell you the biological sex of the baby if you choose to know.
-At Jeen, our genetic counsellors will help you decide which version is right for you during your consultation.
+At Jeen, our NIPT specialists will help you decide which version is right for you during your consultation.

 Why do I need to send my scan before doing the NIPT?